tortay/cache-toys/README.md

 ## Simple tools for checking &amp; influencing filesystem cache content on POSIX systems

-While the pagecache tools have historically been developped & tested on other systems (Solaris, AIX and some *BSD), they are now mostly used/tested on Linux.
+While the pagecache tools have historically been developped & tested on some other systems, they are now mostly used/tested on Linux.

+The tools **no longger work** with Linux kernels 4+.

 ### drop-from-pagecache
 Asks the system to remove files content from the pagecache using `posix_fadvise()`.